ahgperrin/EuroVanillaPricer/README.md

         - Option Type : "c" for call / "p" for put
-        - Another attribute is "market_quote" : You can set this attributes using his setter and this attribute is used to solve implied volatility Asset Class : Create an object Asset with his caracteristics:
+        - Another attribute is "market_quote" : You can set this attributes using his setter and this attribute is used to solve implied volatility
+        - Basis : Number days in the year in order to compute the value of one day to compute theta Asset Class : Create an object Asset with his caracteristics:
         - Volatility
         - Rick free Rate of returns